Configuration

 Online application configuration

 Navigate to Search Algorithm Center > Retrieval Configuration > Basic Configuration and select an application name and an online application.
-The console then displays the application's current analysis configuration.
+The console displays the current analysis configuration for the application.

 Offline application configuration

-If an offline application already exists, its configuration page is displayed when you navigate to Search Algorithm Center > Retrieval Configuration > Basic Configuration and select the application name and offline application.
-In this case, the Offline Change button changes to Configure.
+If an offline application already exists, navigating to Search Algorithm Center > Retrieval Configuration > Basic Configuration and selecting the application name and offline application displays its configuration page.
+The Offline Change button changes to Configure.

 Analysis configuration

-Configure the index name, the analyzer for the index, and its fields.
+Configure the index name, the analyzer, and the index fields.
 For more information, see index schema.

 Usage notes